farolfo/mochilero-api/README.md

 # Mochilero API

 An open-source project to display hitchs of backpackers on live.
-Check it out at https://farolfo.github.io/GPS-Mochilero.
+Check it out at http://farolfo.github.io/hitchhike-GPS.

-_GPS Mochilero_ is a collaborative project.
+_Hitchhike GPS_ is a collaborative project.
 When travelling and being carried doing hitch on the road, mark it on the web app.
 This way we can calculate the bests roads and places for a backapacker to hitch!

 ## Application overview